 In as little as 18 months, you could receive an Associate of Applied Science degree in Criminal Justice and start a career that makes a difference.

 If you live in Chattanooga or the surrounding areas of Hixson, East Ridge, Jasper, Signal Mountain, and Cleveland, read on to learn how Miller-Motte Technical College can help you get the credentials you need to land the job you want.

 This Criminal Justice program is a Hybrid track program.
 What does this mean for you?
 You will take most of your coursework online with video, audio, and text-based lessons and interactive discussion groups.
 You’ll then spend a few hours each week at the campus for face-to-face training.
 It’s the best of both worlds, for your convenience.

 At Miller-Motte Technical College, we understand that classroom lectures alone can’t prepare students for a career.
 That’s why we provide a combination of classroom and hands-on learning opportunities to prepare students for the working world.

 Here are a few of the Criminal Justice courses that you can take:

-Our Criminal Justice program not only provides students with career-focused courses, it also includes an externship to give students the opportunity to work in the field.
+Our Criminal Justice program not only provides students with career-focused courses, but it also includes an externship to give students the opportunity to work in the field.
 The externship course at Miller-Motte Technical College allows students to network with professionals in their field, hone the skills they learned in the classroom and get a sense of the day-to-day tasks they’ll be faced with in the workforce.

 With an Associate of Applied Science degree in Criminal Justice you’ll be prepared for several career paths.* Our Criminal Justice program will provide you with a range of skills that allow you to pursue a broad range of positions including: